Benjamin Walker (actor): Stand-up comedy career

 Walker has performed stand-up comedy at Caroline's, Comedy Village, and The Comedy Store.
 His comedy show, Find the Funny, features comics and taped short narratives and skits, and is performed regularly in New York City.

 Personal life

 Walker became engaged to actress Mamie Gummer in 2009, and they were married in 2011.
 They lived in an apartment in Park Slope, Brooklyn.
 In March 2013, it was announced that they had amicably separated and planned to divorce.

 Walker began dating his co-star, Kaya Scodelario, in April 2014.
 They became engaged on December 28, 2014.
 He and Scodelario married in late 2015 and both adopted the surname "Scodelario-Davis".
 The couple had a son in November 2016.
 In September 2021, the couple announced they were expecting their second child, a girl, who was born in December 2021.
+In February 2024, the couple announced their separation.